 In addition to the diabetes-friendly vegetables already mentioned, there are other options you can add to your list.

-Artichokes - Artichoke is a vegetable high in fibre and low in carbohydrates.
+- Artichokes - Artichoke is a vegetable high in fibre and low in carbohydrates.
 This combination is beneficial for people with diabetes because it helps regulate blood sugar levels.
 Artichokes are also a good source of antioxidants, which can help to protect cells from damage.

-Beets - Beets have a low glycemic index and are a great source of fibre, potassium, magnesium, and vitamins C and B6.
+- Beets - Beets have a low glycemic index and are a great source of fibre, potassium, magnesium, and vitamins C and B6.
 All of these nutrients are beneficial for people with diabetes.

-Brussels Sprouts - Brussels sprouts are part of the cruciferous vegetable family.
+- Brussels Sprouts - Brussels sprouts are part of the cruciferous vegetable family.
 Like other cruciferous vegetables, they offer impressive health benefits, including reducing the risk of diabetes.

-Carrots - Carrots are a great source of beta-carotene, fibre, potassium, and vitamins C and K. They are especially beneficial for people with diabetes because they help regulate blood sugar levels.
+- Carrots - Carrots are a great source of beta-carotene, fibre, potassium, and vitamins C and K. They are especially beneficial for people with diabetes because they help regulate blood sugar levels.
 A single carrot can provide up to 25% of the recommended daily intake of vitamin A, essential for maintaining healthy vision and skin.
 Additionally, carrots are a low-glycemic food, meaning they do not cause a spike in blood sugar levels.

-Corn - is a grain high in fibre and has a low glycemic index, making it a good food for people with diabetes.
+- Corn - is a grain high in fibre and has a low glycemic index, making it a good food for people with diabetes.

-Green Beans - Recent research suggests that green beans can help improve blood sugar control and reduce the risk of developing type 2 diabetes.
+- Green Beans - Recent research suggests that green beans can help improve blood sugar control and reduce the risk of developing type 2 diabetes.
 A study published in the journal Nutrients found that eating green beans improved blood sugar control.

 There is a lot of debate over whether broccoli is suitable for people with diabetes.
 Some people say that vegetables can help regulate blood sugar levels, while others warn that broccoli can have the opposite effect.
 It is up to each individual to decide whether or not they want to include broccoli in their diabetes diet.
 If you're curious to learn more, please visit our website.
 We have a wealth of information on diabetes and how to manage it best.
 Also know about prediabetes diet.

 You can benefit from broccoli's blood sugar-regulating abilities.
 A study showed that broccoli sprouts consumption reduced blood glucose levels in people with diabetes.
 Sulforaphane, a chemical found in broccoli and sprouts, contributes to the decrease in blood glucose levels.